CSCfi/sda-filesystem/README.md

 #### Setting up

-Start with the following command:
+Since internal URLs are recommended not to be public, the environmental variable `VAULT_ADDR` has to be defined manually.
+Follow the instructions [here](https://gitlab.ci.csc.fi/groups/sds-dev/-/wikis/Guides/Development-tools/using-vault#accessing-vault-via-terminal) on how to make the Vault address available to shell commands.
+Once the address is defined, continue with the following command:

 ```
 make requirements
 ```

 This command ensures that you are logged in to Artifactory, generates the frontend assests for the GUI, and creates an `.env` file under [`dev-tools/compose`](./dev-tools/compose).
-This file is then filled with secrets from our test [vault](http://vault.sdd.csc.fi:8200), an action which will require you to login via the browser.
+This file is then filled with secrets from our test Vault, an action which will require you to login via the browser.

 Once the `.env` file is created, there is one environment variable, `SDS_ACCESS_TOKEN`, that you need to fill in youself. `SDS_ACCESS_TOKEN` is an opaque token for authenticating to the api gateway with the help of the AAI.
 Instructions for getting a valid access token are [here](https://gitlab.ci.csc.fi/groups/sds-dev/-/wikis/KrakenD/Other-resources/OIDC-Client-and-Access-Tokens).
 This token will expire after a certain amount of hours, so it will have to be refetched at set intervals.
 In SD Desktop, the user gets a new token every time they log in.